TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 ## Instructor's Notes

 1. **Do Now**
-    * Display the Do Now on the board
+    * Display the Do Now on the board.
+    * Students will
 2. **Lesson**
 	* Ask the students about part 1 of Do Now
 		* What type is list_dictionaries.
 It is still a dictionary type which goes from string to list.
 Dictionaries can also go from numbers to lists or numbers to strings any combination.